gerkone/pyTORCS-docker/README.md

 ```

 ## References
+This torcs is a modified version of 1.3.7 with the following changes:
+- The **main menu is completely skipped** and the race can be configured by using an _.xml_ file.
+This was done to allow a faster restart and most importantly to avoid using xautomation.
+- The **countdown at the beginning of each race was removed**, to save 3 seconds each time.
+- The **loading screens were also removed**.
+I found that this somehow saves a lot of time.
+- The vision works with shared memory out-of-the-box, but I made some changes to keep it simple and readable with pure python.

-The python client was initially based on [ugo-nama-kun's gym_torcs](https://github.com/ugo-nama-kun/gym_torcs), with some changes to accomodate docker and quality of life improvements.
+The Python environment was initially based on [ugo-nama-kun's gym_torcs](https://github.com/ugo-nama-kun/gym_torcs), with some changes to accomodate docker and quality of life improvements.

-The modified TORCS source is taken from [Giuseppe Cuccu's vtorcs](https://github.com/giuse/vtorcs), which enables 64x64 RGB vision.
+The Python torcs client is an extended version of snakeoil3.